 Parenting: Tedium; Exhaustion; Fatigue; Patience

-So Yes – I DO Judge Other Parents
+So Yes – I Have Been Guilty of Judging Other Parents

 But allow me to qualify: I don’t judge them based upon their child’s behaviour.
 I judge them on their own.
 And I don’t judge parenting methods – unless they tip over into neglect or abuse.

-I will judge you on how you interact with your little one when they are being normal, healthy and happy.
+Instead I judge based on how parents interact with little ones when they’re being normal, healthy and happy.
 Because for me, that is absolutely the benchmark for the love, warmth and tenderness a child deserves.

-These are the occasions we parents must embrace, for it is these that make all the difficult in-between bits (the majority of life with a toddler!) worthwhile.
-If you’re not even able to appreciate those precious, magical moments, then yes, I shall judge you and I shall judge you harshly.
+These are the occasions we parents must embrace, for it’s these which make all the difficult in-between bits (the majority of life with a toddler!) worthwhile.
+If a parent is not able even to connect with their child in those precious, magical moments, then yes, I find myself judging.
+Our babies deserve better.

 In terms of having their needs met, every child deserves a loving, nurturing mother as an absolute minimum.
-It is the most basic human right.
-And women who can’t deliver such a primitive and, yes – exhausting – level of care, should not deliver babies.
-We are fortunate enough in this day and age to have that choice.
+It is surely the most basic human right.
+Thankfully, in this day and age we have the choice about whether or not we want to take on that primitive and, yes – exhausting – level of care, and responsibility.

 It’s not a choice for our children to have a mummy; it’s a necessity.

-I should add that if PND is to blame, then of course help should be sought.
+I should add that if PND or other mental health problems are part of the equation, then of course help should be sought.
 However, while it may be that an illness is the cause, it is never acceptable to abuse a child.

-I learned something else from the experience I describe above, which personally fills me with contrition.
+I learned something else from the experience I describe above, something very humbling.
 Going back to the difference in the way the two women were dressed, I deliberately neglected to mention a critical point: the lady wearing the tracksuit was the one who agreed with me.
 And the reason it left an impression on me is because I was surprised.
-And then humbled.
+And then shamed.

 So yes, I sometimes judge.
-But I’m also happy to admit when I am wrong.
+But I’m also happy to admit when I’m wrong.
 If we are going to judge, we should do so on merit.